-The Qualifications Framework has been designed to have one exam cycles (May) and a resit opportunity (September) each year.
+The Qualifications Framework has been designed to have two exam cycles each year (May and September).

 Trading Standards Practitioner Certificate (Stage 1)

 Stage one consists of three units, each with an examination and a piece of coursework to be completed.